The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 Description of these stats are as follows:

 * Weapon Damage: Found on your weapon, is an independent contributory factor to the damage formula
-* Dexterity: DNC’s primary stat that is found on all of its gear, 1 point in dexterity adds 1 point in attack power which has its own function in the damage formula
+* Dexterity: DNC’s primary stat that is found on all of its gear, one point in Dexterity adds one point in attack power which has its own function in the damage formula
 * Crit: DNC’s most desired secondary stat, increases the chance of success in landing critical hits and increases the crit damage multiplier when you successfully land a critical hit
 * Direct Hit: secondary stat, increases the chance of success in landing a direct hit (Note: Direct Hits do a static 25% increase in damage)
 * Det: secondary stat, flat damage% increase which is its on separate function in the damage formula.
 * SkS: secondary stat, decreases the global cooldown timer (base 2.50 for all DNC weaponskills) and increases the damage auto attacks do
-* Special Note: Abilities can both crit and direct hit at the same time, in which case they get both the crit damage multiplier and the 1.25 multiplier from direct hit when the action both crits and direct hits.
+* Special Note: Abilities can both Crit and Direct Hit at the same time, in which case they get both the crit damage multiplier and the 1.25 multiplier from direct hit when the action both crits and direct hits.

-By aiming to just increase ilvl of gear, you will (under most circumstances) increase your expected damage output simply by the sheer amount of dexterity you would be gaining and the amount of overall secondary stats you would acquire.
-Additionally, weapon damage can be increased by obtaining a higher ilvl weapon, and will more often than not be a DPS increase for DNC.
+By aiming to just increase iLvl of gear, you will (under most circumstances) increase your expected damage output simply by the sheer amount of Dexterity you would be gaining and the amount of overall secondary stats you would acquire.
+Additionally, weapon damage can be increased by obtaining a higher iLvl weapon, and will more often than not be a DPS increase for DNC.

 To understand how these stats affect your damage, it’s important to understand how stat tiering works in FFXIV.
 Let’s look at Determination for a second.
 The Determination secondary stat is a simple damage% increase stat.
 When thinking about this stat, you might think the graph of it would be a straight line where the more Determination you have, the higher the damage% increase is, like so: